-Since we need to fill in with stitches the chart's front neck gap when we work the back, we need to cast on stitches twenty-three through sixty-nine inclusive, forty-seven stitches total.
+Since we need to fill in with stitches the chart's front neckline area to work the back, we need to cast on stitches twenty-three through sixty-nine inclusive, forty-seven stitches total.

 Now we need to figure out which row of the chart we actually start with.
 Why?
 Our cast-on method determines whether the first row we work is a public- or private-side row.

-If we first work a public-side row after we cast on, we work row A1 as described in the next paragraph.
-But if the first row we work after our cast-on would be a private-side row, then we need to treat the cast-on itself as row A1, which means we turn the work and skip ahead to the instructions for row A2 in the next paragraph.
+- If we first work a public-side row after we cast on, we jump past the remaining bullets and work row A1 as described in the next heading. - If the first row we work after our cast-on would be a private-side row, then we have two choices. - ✓ We can treat the cast-on itself as row A1, which means we turn the work and skip ahead to the instructions for row A2 in the next heading. - ✓ We can work an extra private-side row (which we can think of as row A), then we proceed to work row A1 as described in the next heading.